 CHART 6: – U/C 4 hour

-The same chart but zoomed in – price takes the support multiple times and then start consolidating which indicates a strong pending breakout upside.
+The same chart but zoomed-in – price takes the support multiple times and then starts consolidating which indicates a strong pending breakout upside.
 Then once the price breaks out of this range, there is no looking back.

 CHART 7: – U/C 4 hour